soynomm/nomm.xyz/resources/content/projects.md

 I'm a passionate tinkerer who got into software development not for a job, but for scratching that curiosity itch.
 I also really just like building stuff.
 The job stuff just naturally followed.
-Now while I have plenty more projects on my [Github page](https://github.com/soynomm), this here is a list of the ones actively maintained & used by me.
+Now while I have plenty more projects on my [Github page](https://github.com/soynomm), this here is a list of the ones actively maintained and used by me.

 ## [Bloggo](https://github.com/soynomm/bloggo)